OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Google                         Google LLC  82.57MB   30 Aug 2019  com.google.android.googlequicksearchbox  301008048
 ```

+> Note that regional (Google Play) restrictions apply when using gplaycli.
+In order to access apps that are restricted in your country you can use alternative app stores such as the ones described in "[Alternative App Stores](#alternative-app-stores "Alternative App Stores")".

 Next, you can download (`-d`) the selected APK by specifying its AppID (add `-p` to show a progress bar and `-v` for verbosity):

 ```bash